Lab Guide: Orchestrating Tests with tox-ansible

 Task 3: Explore the auto-generated environments

-Now that the config exists, let’s see what the plugin found in your project.
+Now that the config is updated, let’s see what the plugin found in your project.
+The --ansible flag activates the plugin and -c tox-ansible.ini tells tox to use our configuration file.

 -